Essential Survey Data Quality Checks for Reliable Survey Insights

 • Red Herrings: These are like content knowledge checks but are used to confirm a respondent’s familiarity with a subject or industry.
 You can test for this by inserting a red herring option in your question (e.g., adding a fake vendor to a list of real companies).
 Be careful not to make your fake options sound close to an actual one.

-• Straight-Lining Flag: This flag is triggered when a respondent selects a majority of options in a multiselect question or continually selects an individual answer on a grid.
+Straight-Lining Flag: This flag is triggered when a respondent selects a majority of options in a multiselect question or continually selects an individual answer on a grid.
 Straight-lining can be a result of fatigue; therefore, it is heavily encouraged to design the survey to minimize the opportunity for this to occur.
+It’s important to note that this requires a judgment call.
+It may be entirely reasonable for someone to select down a row and be providing perfectly reasonable responses.
+However, in the example below, it would be highly unlikely that a respondent would feel that the highest level of satisfaction applies to all factors.

-• Open-End Validation: This check looks for duplicate answers, frequent misspellings, irrelevant answers, and gibberish entered in open-ended fields.
+Open-End Validation: This check looks for duplicate answers, frequent misspellings, irrelevant answers, and gibberish entered in open-ended fields.
 While these checks don’t evaluate the quality of the responses, they can alert you to respondents who are not mindfully answering open-ended questions.
+Are they providing coherent and cogent responses?
+If not, you can remove them from the data set.
+If it’s less clear — perhaps the individual just misunderstood the question — then you can review the rest of that respondent’s data and make a more informed decision about how to handle it.

 GLG Surveys builds quality checks into every survey and our Quality Review Team assesses respondents and responses to identify potentially unqualified answers that could skew your data.
 What would you like to learn from your panel?
 Get in touch to start surveying for insight now.